operator-framework/operator-lifecycle-manager/Documentation/design/building-your-csv.md

       [{"apiVersion":"etcd.database.coreos.com/v1beta2","kind":"EtcdCluster","metadata":{"name":"example","namespace":"default"},"spec":{"size":3,"version":"3.2.13"}},{"apiVersion":"etcd.database.coreos.com/v1beta2","kind":"EtcdRestore","metadata":{"name":"example-etcd-cluster"},"spec":{"etcdCluster":{"name":"example-etcd-cluster"},"backupStorageType":"S3","s3":{"path":"<full-s3-path>","awsSecret":"<aws-secret>"}}},{"apiVersion":"etcd.database.coreos.com/v1beta2","kind":"EtcdBackup","metadata":{"name":"example-etcd-cluster-backup"},"spec":{"etcdEndpoints":["<etcd-cluster-endpoints>"],"storageType":"S3","s3":{"path":"<full-s3-path>","awsSecret":"<aws-secret>"}}}]

 ```

+## Your API Services
+As with CRDs, there are two types of APIServices that your Operator may use, “owned” and "required".

+### Owned APIServices

+When a CSV owns an APIService, it is responsible for describing the deployment of the extension api-server that backs it and the group-version-kinds it provides.

+An APIService is uniquely identified by the group-version it provides and can be listed multiple times to denote the different kinds it is expected to provide.

+**DisplayName**: A human readable version of your APIService name, eg. “MongoDB Standalone”

+**Description**: A short description of how this APIService is used by the Operator or a description of the functionality provided by the APIService.

+**Group**: Group that the APIService provides, eg. database.example.com.

+**Version**: Version of the APIService, eg v1alpha1

+**Kind**: A kind that the APIService is expected to provide.

+**DeploymentName**:
+Name of the deployment defined by your CSV that corresponds to your APIService (required for owned APIServices).
+During the CSV pending phase, the OLM Operator will search your CSV's InstallStrategy for a deployment spec with a matching name, and if not found, will not transition the CSV to the install ready phase.

+**Resources**:
+Your APIServices will own one or more types of Kubernetes objects.
+These are listed in the resources section to inform your end-users of the objects they might need to troubleshoot or how to connect to the application, such as the Service or Ingress rule that exposes a database.

+It’s recommended to only list out the objects that are important to a human, not an exhaustive list of everything you orchestrate.
+For example, ConfigMaps that store internal state that shouldn’t be modified by a user shouldn’t appear here.

+**SpecDescriptors, StatusDescriptors, and ActionDescriptors**:
+Essentially the same as for owned CRDs.

+### APIService Resource Creation
+The Lifecycle Manage is responsible for creating or replacing the Service and APIService resources for each unique owned APIService.
+* Service pod selectors are copied from the CSV deployment matching the APIServiceDescription's DeploymentName.
+* A new CA key/cert pair is generated for for each installation and the base64 encoded CA bundle is embedded in the respective APIService resource.

+### APIService Serving Certs
+The Lifecycle Manager handles generating a serving key/cert pair whenever an owned APIService is being installed.
+The serving cert has a CN containing the host name of the generated Service resource and is signed by the private key of the CA bundle embedded in the corresponding APIService resource.
+The cert is stored as a type `kubernetes.io/tls` Secret in the deployment namespace and a Volume named "apiservice-cert" is automatically appended to the Volumes section of the deployment in the CSV matching the APIServiceDescription's `DeploymentName` field.
+If one does not already exist, a VolumeMount with a matching name is also appended to all containers of that deployment.
+This allows users to define a VolumeMount with the expected name to accommodate any custom path requirements.
+The generated VolumeMount's path defaults to `/apiserver.local.config/certificates` and any existing VolumeMounts with the same path are replaced.

+### Required APIServices

+The Lifecycle Manager will ensure all required CSVs have an APIService that is available and all expected group-version-kinds are discoverable before attempting installation.
+This allows a CSV to rely on specific kinds provided by APIServices it does not own.

+**DisplayName**: A human readable version of your APIService name, eg. “MongoDB Standalone”

+**Description**: A short description of how this APIService is used by the Operator or a description of the functionality provided by the APIService.

+**Group**: Group that the APIService provides, eg. database.example.com.

+**Version**: Version of the APIService, eg v1alpha1

+**Kind**: A kind that the APIService is expected to provide.

 ## Operator Metadata
 The metadata section contains general metadata around the name, version and other info that aids users in discovery of your Operator.